mead-ml/mead-baseline/docs/xpctl.md

 ##### Analysis

 - **results**: Provides a statistical summary of the results for a problem.
 A problem is defined by a (task, dataset) tuple.
 For each config used in the task, shows the average, min, max and std dev and number of experiments done using config.

+  Usage: `results [OPTIONS] TASK DATASET`

   Optionally:
   - `--metrics`: choose metric(s) to show. results ll be sorted on the first metric.
   - `--sort`: output all metrics but sort on one.
   - `--n`: shows the last _n_ experimental results (per config).